Vanhouttestien/restaurant/README.md

 ## User Experience (UX)
 ### User stories
-- As a site user I can create an account so that manage my bookings
+- As a site user I can create an account so I can manage my bookings
-- As a Site User I can place reservations so that I can choose a time and date to visit the restaurant
+- As a site user I can place reservations so that I can choose a time and date to visit the restaurant
-- As a Site user I can edit my reservation so that change the time, date, or number of people
+- As a site user I can edit my reservation so I change the time, date, or number of people
-- As a Site User I can delete my reservation so that I can cancel my table
+- As a site user I can delete my reservation so that I can cancel my booked table
-- As a Site User I can book a table without an account so that I can make a reservation
+- As a site user I can book a table without an account so that I can make a reservation
-- As a Site User I receive visual feedback when a form is sent so that I know it was successful
+- As a site user I receive visual feedback when a form is sent so that I know it was successful

 ### Design
 The design tries to create a simple and traditional feel combined with some playful joyful elements.

-1. wireframe
+1. Wireframe

 <img src="https://res.cloudinary.com/ds6jpxpzy/image/upload/v1666797047/wireframe1_odtmzm.jpg" alt="picture explenation box" width="300px">